Stages of Sleep

-When thinking about getting the sleep you need, it’s normal to focus on how many hours of sleep you get.
-While sleep duration is undoubtedly important, it’s not the only part of the equation.
+When thinking about getting the sleep you need, it is normal to focus on how many hours of sleep you get.
+While sleep duration is undoubtedly important, it is not the only part of the equation.

-Each sleep stage plays a part in allowing your mind and body to wake up refreshed.
-Understanding the sleep cycle also helps explain how certain sleep disorders, including insomnia and obstructive sleep apnea can impact a person’s sleep and health.
+Each sleep stage plays a part in allowing the mind and body to wake up refreshed.
+Understanding the sleep cycle also helps explain how certain sleep disorders, including insomnia and obstructive sleep apnea, can impact a person’s sleep and health.

 What Is the Sleep Cycle?

 Sleep is not uniform.
 Instead, over the course of the night, your total sleep is made up of several rounds of the sleep cycle, which is composed of four individual stages.
 In a typical night, a person goes through four to six sleep cycles .
 Not all sleep cycles are the same length, but on average they last about 90 minutes each.

 Are All Sleep Cycles the Same?

 It is normal for sleep cycles to change as you progress through your nightly sleep.
 The first sleep cycle is often the shortest, ranging from 70 to 100 minutes, while later cycles tend to fall between 90 and 120 minutes.
 In addition, the composition of each cycle – how much time is spent in each sleep stage – changes as the night goes along.

 Sleep cycles can vary from person to person and from night to night based on a wide range of factors such as age, recent sleep patterns, and alcohol consumption.

 What Are the Sleep Stages in a Normal Sleep Cycle?